 “Face-Me-I-Face-You” may hold the secret to solving Nigeria’s housing crisis.
 Discover how this overlooked housing model (rooted in community, density, and affordability) can be reimagined to unlock affordable homeownership at scale.
 Could this be the blueprint for Lagos and Africa’s urban future?

 When the name Face-Me-I-Face-You comes up, many roll their eyes.
 Often dismissed as old, cramped, or outdated, this architectural typology, with rows of rooms facing each other across a communal walkway, has lost favor in modern urban design.
-I disagree.
-Because far from being a relic of the past, Face-Me-I-Face-You is nothing short of architectural gold for solving densification, affordability, and community in Nigerian housing.
+We disagree.

 1. Scalable, Modular Design Built for Density